-The Helpdesk is a vital information and troubleshooting center for all students, faculty, and staff at Great Bay Community College.
+The Helpdesk is a vital information and troubleshooting center for all students, faculty, and staff at

+Great Bay Community College.
 This service helps resolve problems with SIS, CANVAS, Email, Computer issues, or general college FAQs.
 The Helpdesk also has a physical location, in room 200C at the Portsmouth Campus.
 Hours of operation are Monday - Thursday 9:30am to 6:00pm and Fridays 9:30am to 3:30pm.
 The Helpdesk is closed on Saturday and Sunday; however, tickets are still received.
 If the Helpdesk is unable to resolve an issue on the weekend, it will be resolved first thing Monday morning.
-Visit the website at: www.greatbay.edu/helpdesk.
+It is highly recommended to open a ticket by either sending email to GBCCITSupport@ccsnh.edu or visiting the website at: www.greatbay.edu/helpdesk.